 There is increasing evidence to support medical marijuana as a very effective treatment for chronic pain conditions.
 With more research being carried out into how exactly pot works in relation to thwarting pain, the drug could well turn out to be one of the most pivotal treatments of our modern times.

-When you’re new to the world of medical marijuana for chronic pain, you may be understandably confused as to what strains work best for your medical condition.
+When you’re new to the world of medical marijuana for pain, you may be understandably confused as to what strains work best for your medical condition.
 Don’t be afraid to ask what you may think are “stupid” questions when you speak to a medical marijuana doctor or dispensary staff.
 That’s what they’re there for.